kaemiin/SilverTongued/README.md

-# SilverTongued
+# SilverTongued - Sentence Recitation App

-A brief description of your project.
+Develop a modern mobile application for users to input, manage, categorize, and track the usage frequency of personalized recitation sentences and quotes.

 ## Project Structure